mateussouzaweb/compactor/README.md

 # Compactor - Frontend compression without pain

 *Compactor* is a simple alternative to generate a fully compressed HTML projects, including all JS, CSS and image files in the project.
-It was designed to work with static websites where you don't have, don't need or don't want to use NodeJS and their crap system.
+It was designed to work with static websites where you don't have, don't need or don't want to use NodeJS and their crap system but you can also use it with your server side rendered website.

 The ideia is very simple: you give the root folder of the project, and *compactor* builds the compressed version of the project for you with all possible optimizations.
 Start with no configuration needed.